CSCI4160U/project-1-rajiv/INSTRUCTIONS.md

 ![InsideDoorWay Vector Value](./INSTRUCTION_images/DoorWays/entervalvv2.PNG)

-11. Now, open the Scene that is considered the `Entry Way` for this `DoorWay` to enter the missing "Player Position in Destination" value inthe `DoorWay` game object.
+9. Now, open the Scene that is considered the `Entry Way` for this `DoorWay` to enter the missing "Player Position in Destination" value inthe `DoorWay` game object.

-12. Select the `DoorWay` game object.
+10. Select the `DoorWay` game object.
 Notice that the "Player Position in Destination" value is missing.

 ![Missing Vector Value](./INSTRUCTION_images/DoorWays/missing.PNG)

-12. Go back to the folder in the `YourDoorWays` folder where you have the `InsideDoorWay` scriptable object.
+11. Go back to the folder in the `YourDoorWays` folder where you have the `InsideDoorWay` scriptable object.
 Locate the `InsideDoorWay` scriptable object.

 ![create InsideDoorWay](./INSTRUCTION_images/DoorWays/makeinsidevv.PNG)

-Drag this into the "Player Position in Destination" value in the `DoorWay` script component of the `DoorWay` game object.
+12. Drag `InsideDoorWay` into the "Player Position in Destination" value in the `DoorWay` script component of the `DoorWay` game object.

 ![script component](./INSTRUCTION_images/DoorWays/scriptcomp5.PNG)